jgm/pandoc2/README.markdown

 The code is cleaner and shorter.

-Performance is significantly faster than pandoc, even with the `--strict` flag. `resolveRefs` is slow, perhaps because of the generics, and might be improved by a custom Uniplate instance.
+Performance is significantly faster than pandoc, even with the `--strict` flag. `resolveRefs` was made much faster by hand-coding it instead of using generics.

 To run the Markdown test suite, do `make test`.
 To run the PHP Markdown test suite, do `make phptests`.
 Several of the PHP tests fail, but in many of these